edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

     **More information:**

-    A rate limit of 300 requests per minute is being enforced on a per edge server basis.
-Since a different edge server handled each unique URL, the maximum number of requests that could have been honored for each of these assets is 300.
+    A rate limit of 300 requests per minute is being enforced on a per POP basis.
 Only 200 requests were honored for Logo.png, since it was only requested 200 times within that minute.
 -   Our CDN service applied a predefined rate limiting action (e.g., URL redirection) to the following 400 requests: